 There are a lot of variables when it comes to student learning, which can make measurement and analysis difficult.
 Even when you have clearly defined your learning outcomes and established what you're trying to measure, it can be challenging to pinpoint what’s working and what’s not.
 But with regular review and consistent conversations, you can create a data-informed culture on your campus and make informed decisions that drive real change.

-Check out the recording of our Assessment Foundations: Making Data-Informed Decisions webinar for more tips.
+Check out Assessment Foundations: Making Data-Informed Decisions for more tips.